philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 npm run build
 ```

 Rollup bundles all the files in `src/` and stores it in `dist/`.
-We shpuld have a dist folder in our project directory with `react.js in it.
+We should have a dist folder in our project directory with `react.js in it.

 ```
 ?  dist/